This webpage has been created to share the answers to COVID-19-related questions.

 Do I need to revise my consent documents to reflect the risks of COVID-19 if in-person study interaction will still occur?

 At this time, we are not recommending consent documents be revised.
 Bringing participants to a facility during times in which there are high numbers of COVID-19 cases is strongly discouraged unless appropriate risk mitigation strategies are in place and/or it is for an important safety monitoring visit that cannot be postponed or managed in some other way.

 How do I modify my study so study visits can occur remotely?

-Study teams should consider replacing in-person study visits with “remote” options for questionnaires, surveys, screening, follow-up, and consenting.
+Although no longer a requirement, study teams may nonetheless consider replacing in-person study visits with “remote” options (or adding as an alternative) for questionnaires, surveys, screening, follow-up, and consenting to allow for flexibility in participation.
 Please see Remote Study Activities Guidance to help plan for how recruitment, research interventions, and data collection can occur remotely.
 (Please see the guidance at the bottom of the HIPAA page regarding tools that can be used for remote study visits.)
 These changes must be approved in advance by the IRB as a change of protocol, unless they are necessary to eliminate apparent immediate hazards to participants.

 - For exempt studies, a change does NOT need to be submitted to allow for remote study activities as a result of COVID-19.